 button.

-Facial comparison and voice detection can be enabled/disabled for individual participants.
+Facial comparison and voice detection can be disabled for individual participants.

 - Enable facial comparison: It is possible to enable the use of a webcam on a participant's device in flows when the lockdown browser is active.
 It is possible to choose whether